FabSwingers.com

 (Jokes.. poetry is actually very personal and usually meant something to us at the time, due to hardships or feelings of love) .

-By *effdelightMan 11 weeks ago
+By *effdelightMan over a year ago

 Grimsby